AdelKS/LinuxGamingGuide/README.md

 ### OBS

 [OBS](https://obsproject.com/) is the famous open source streaming software, it works nicely with X11 on AMD GPUs, especially LXDE (when compared to Gnome) I feel no added input lag with LXDE.
 The video quality is actually better than Windows, since you can use VAAPI-FFMPEG on Linux, and it has a better video quality than the AMD thingy on windows.
 Nvidia has been reported to work nicely on linux and on windows with their new NVENC thing.

+#### Using `cpuset` with software encoder on Ryzen CPUs

+If you can't use your own GPU for encoding or prefer to use a software encoder, it's a very good idea to se the `cpuset` trick explained above to not affect your game's performance by running OBS in a different CCX/CCD.
+I tried it and it makes a huge difference.

+#### Gnome

 On Gnome, an experimental feature can be enabled:
 ```shell